1 vs. 100 (2009 video game): Reception

 Yahoo Games reported they "found it very hard to put down the controller" in a play test offered to the press and said while it may not necessarily "revolutionise primetime entertainment ... given the right kind of publicity, Microsoft could really have a winner on its hands.".
 Mike Krahulik and Jerry Holkins of the Penny Arcade gaming webcomic both commended the game for its authentic game-show atmosphere and its natural-feeling extension of social avatar-based gaming, compared with the perceived flaws in Sony's PlayStation Home service.

 The game was downloaded over 2.5 million times, and its success has led Microsoft to extend its beta season for two additional weeks.
 Microsoft claims that the North American version of the game surpassed the Guinness world record for "most contestants in a game show" with over 114,000 simultaneous players.

 Possible revival

-With the release of the Xbox Series X and Series S console line in 2020, Xbox head Phil Spencer has said there is a strong interest in bringing back 1 vs. 100 given the success of trivia apps like HQ and Microsoft has been looking into how that would work in the current environment.
-Microsoft's AltspaceVR team has been rumored that they were working on a 1 vs. 100 as of November 2021, based on the same technology developed for online meeting applications, with support from Xbox Game Studios.
+With the release of the Xbox Series X and Series S console line in 2020, Xbox head Phil Spencer said there was a strong interest in bringing back 1 vs. 100 given the success of trivia apps like HQ and Microsoft was looking into how that would work in the current environment.
+Microsoft's AltspaceVR team was rumored that they were working on a 1 vs. 100 video game as of November 2021, based on the same technology developed for online meeting applications, with support from Xbox Game Studios.